skye-glitch/hpcgpt-cli/README.md

 3. **NCSA_OLLAMA_URL** - URL endpoint for NCSA Ollama service
    - Enables using NCSA hosted models

+4. **JIRA_PERSONAL_ACCESS_TOKEN** - Jira token for authticating with the atlassian mcp server
+   - Enables quering NCSA jira for information.

 Additonally our custom chatbots can be found at: